KessokuTeaTime/REI-Collapsible-Entries/README.md

 # The *Roughly Enough Items* Collapsible Entries *Quality of Life* Mod

-You want it, don't you? **REI Collapsible Entries QOL** adds some default quality-of-life collapsible entries for you, which could significantly improve your game experience with **[Roughly Enough Items.](https://modrinth.com/mod/rei)**
+You want it, don't you? **REI Collapsible Entries** adds some default quality-of-life collapsible entries for you, which could significantly improve your game experience with **[Roughly Enough Items.](https://modrinth.com/mod/rei)**

 ## Supported Entries